milosz-barylowicz/Containers/README.md

    - It will create new directory: code_coverage which will contain essential files.
    - Navigate into code_coverage directory and use your web-browser to inspect ```index.html``` file which will contain code-coverage for the project

+# Using Docker to compile and work with repository
+Follow instructions [here](https://docs.docker.com/engine/install/ubuntu/) to install Docker on your Ubuntu distribution